 Regional geological mapping studies by MMS allow interpretations of specific geomorphic features and assessments of archaeological potential in terms of age, the type of system the geomorphic features also be considered as an integral part of the predictive model.
 In general, sites protected by sediment overburden have a high probability for preservation from the destructive effects of marine transgression.
 The same holds true for sites submerged in areas subjected to low wave energy and for sites on relatively steep shelves during periods of rapid rise in sea level.
 Though lease-block surveys have identified many specific areas in the Gulf as having a high potential for prehistoric sites, oil and gas exploratory has generally avoided rather than investigated these high-probability areas for archaeological content.

-West Cameron Block 537 is located within a low probability area for prehistoric cultural resources; therefore an Archaeological Report was not required.
+Garden Banks Block 197 is not located within a high probability area for prehistoric cultural resources; therefore an Archaeological Report is not required.

 Impacts on Archaeological Resources